lychee8/KWK-Git/hello.md

 # I am learning to use git!
+I amd learning to use github!